 Then we're going to discuss what you can do right now to get started and get most of the work out of the way so that your tax preparation will go very quickly once you receive tax documents from your broker and the tax program from us.

 We're going to reiterate some of the things you can do in your club to keep your club accounting simple and avoid any tax time issues.

-We're going to talk about one change that will be new for your taxes for 2022.
+We're going to talk about K-2 & K-3 foreign tax reporting.

 And finally, we're going to touch on a list of things you may need to address prior to the end of the current calendar year.
 This presentation is only designed to give you an overview.
-Early next year, we'll be having more in depth webinars which will get into the details of actually getting your tax forms filled out.
+Early next year, we'll be having more in-depth webinars which will get into the details of actually getting your tax forms filled out.
 We'll be touching on a lot of topics tonight.
 Don't worry that you have to get it all down today.
 Within a few days after this webinar concludes you will find the webinar handouts and a video (if it turns out) on our bivio help page.
-Slide 3